SnehPhilip/SnehPhilip/README.md

 - Fun fact: ⚡ to unveil the show - **Learn - Machine - Learning**

-### 🛤️ Stations on The AI Roadmap
+### 🛤️ Stations on The AI Roadmap | "A trail of my progress"

 - Focus on the 'why' and 'how' behind the model.
-Learn beyond the interface.
+Learning beyond the interface.

-- 🚉 **Station 1: Foundations** - :
+- 🚉 station 1: **Machine Learning** - :
--                                  Math Foundations :-  To understand the the rigorous engineering required to make AI reliable, ethical, and performant.
+-                                   Training Scikit-Learn models and understanding optimization.
--                                  Implementation Foundations :- Mastering Python, Data Structures, diving into Pandas, NumPy, and the art of EDA ,model building and enhancement
+-                                   Mastering Python, Data Structures, diving into Pandas, NumPy, and the art of EDA ,model building and enhancement
 -
-- 🏎️ **Station 2: Machine Learning** - :
--                                   Training Scikit-Learn models and understanding optimization.

-- 🚀 **Station 3: Deep Learning & LLMs** - :
+- 🏎️ **station 2: Deep Learning & LLMs** - :
 -                                   Exploring Neural Networks and Generative AI.